peterruggero/postmaster-python/README.md

 See http://www.pip-installer.org/en/latest/index.html for instructions on installing pip.
 If you are on a system with easy_install but not pip, you can use easy_install instead.
-If you're not using virtualenv, you may have to prefix those commands with +sudo+.
+If you're not using virtualenv, you may have to prefix those commands with `sudo`.
 You can learn more about virtualenv at http://www.virtualenv.org/

 To install from source, run: